SEKOIA-IO/documentation/docs/getting_started/roles.md

 ## Overview

-Please find below the description of the roles available by default
+Here are listed all roles available by default in SEKOIA.IO.

-It is possible to create your own roles, please refer to 	https://docs.sekoia.io/getting_started/manage_users/#create-custom-roles
+To create your own roles, please refer to this [section](https://docs.sekoia.io/getting_started/manage_users/#create-custom-roles).

 | Name | Description|
 |--|--|